 Certainly, what I am saying here is not new.
-Moral philosophers from different currents agree with the idea that ethics is a collective endeavour.
+Moral philosophers from different currents agree with the idea that ethics is a collective endeavor .
 As Hannah Arendt argues, morality “finds itself always and primarily, even if I am quite alone in making up my mind, in an anticipated communication with others” (2006, p.
 217).
 A similar claim has been made by indigenous groups and religious spiritualities.
-For example, buddhism employs the idea of the nonselfto refute the assumption that we are individual units in essence (Kongtrul, 2006).
+For example, Buddhism employs the idea of the nonself to refute the assumption that we are individual units in essence (Kongtrul, 2006).
 In this post, I reflect on some ways in which these formulations can be put to work in the IoT.

 Why Communities?
 Tackling Isolation in Programming

 The ideas I am discussing here started to take shape in a visit we had to a hacker community as part of our ethnographic work for Virt-EU.
 In this visit, we met John, a developer who ran weekly programming workshops.
 He told us that he decided to start them as a result of his own isolated experience as a developer.
 Interestingly, he did not think he was incorporating any ‘ethical’ component in these workshops.
 He said, he just wanted to provide beginner programmers a nice and warm environment where they could help each other and learn collectively.